novellus/mtg-ai-card-generator/readme.md

 * Add extra names and flavor
 * finish training the AIs
 * generate a small-medium batch of cards for Colin to review
+* generate additional basic lands with custom / unique art
+    * use unique type identifer (```Basic Land```?) to indicate usage of textless frames
+        * may need to include text (or use colored frames) to identify the land color, since art will be hit or miss
+    * add 2nd ```main_basics``` function for generating these basics
+        * probably add an argument to specify prompt?
+Or use a standard set?

 # Environment Setup